cassidyhall94/real-time-forum/README.md

     - add date to each chat message
     - add notifications for DMing
     - display 10 chat messages at a time, scroll to see more (throttle)
+- Post:
+    - fix bug with submitted posts not always rendering when you click the home button